marcusoftnet/marcusoftnet.github.io/_posts/2013-01-24-NancyTesting1.md

 For quite some time, I've been a fan and proponent of a .NET web framework called [Nancy](http://www.nancyfx.org/).
 She describes herself as a "a lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono," and she looks like the picture on the side.

-There's much to admire about Nancy (a working web app in a tweet is really cool) and the code and features are pure quality from start to finish, much to the work that [@theCodeJunkie](http://thecodejunkie/) (Andreas Håkansson) and [@grumpydev](https://twitter.com/Grumpydev) (Steven Robbins) is putting in, with the help of a growing and engaged community.
+There's much to admire about Nancy (a working web app in a tweet is really cool) and the code and features are pure quality from start to finish, much to the work that [@theCodeJunkie](http://thecodejunkie/) (Andreas Håkansson) and [Grumpy Dev](https://twitter.com/Grumpydev) (Steven Robbins) is putting in, with the help of a growing and engaged community.

 The thing that really blew me away when I first saw it was the testing abilities of Nancy.
 She's built for testing from the word Go, and that gives us some nice features to play with.